marshmannoor/Advance_Programming-CA2/README.md

 ## Code Attribution Summary

-OpenAI Codex (GPT-5): Assisted with the preparation of the README documentation, Streamlit frontend, requirements summary, code attribution section, and presentation guide.
-The content was generated specifically for this assignment in the repository workspace on 12 July 2026.
+OpenAI Codex (GPT-5): Assisted with the preparation of the README documentation, Streamlit frontend, requirements summary, code attribution section, help in Flask API and presentation guide.

 Self: Flask REST API, MySQL database schema and configuration, validation logic, and some basic other application code chunks were independently implemented by the self.